BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Lord of the Mearas** `ACTIVE`

-Whilst mounted upon Shadowfax, whenever Gandalf makes a Jump, Leap or Swim test, he may roll two dice and pick the highest result.
-Additionally, Shadowfax will only halve his Move Value when Moving through difficult terrain rather than quarter it.
+Whilst mounted upon Shadowfax, Gandalf rolls two dice and picks for the highest for Jump, Leap and Swim tests.
+Also, Shadowfax only halves his Move value in difficult terrain, rather than quartering it.

 </div>